13 Ways to Create a Dementia Friendly Home

 3. Toilet target aids

-Adding a highly visible target inside the bowl helps them clearly see where they should be aiming.
+Adding an obvious target inside the bowl helps them clearly see where to aim.

-You could draw a picture on a piece of toilet paper or throw a goldfish cracker or a couple of pieces of brightly colored cereal into the bowl.
+You could draw a picture on a piece of toilet paper or throw in a goldfish cracker or a couple of pieces of brightly colored cereal.

 Or, try these toilet aiming aids: Berryzilla Hit the Spot Decal, Toilet Sniper Self-Adhesive Targets, flushable Mom Invented Tinkle Targets.